-Real Estate Law
+Houston Real Estate Attorney

-Luis F. Hess is experienced in multiple facets of real estate law, from commercial leasing agreements to mortgage foreclosures.
-As a business owner himself, Luis F. Hess understands the drive, determination, and grit that it takes to successfully start a business and the importance of commercial real estate and property leasing to that success.
+Our Houston real estate lawyer has handled various real estate cases from commercial leasing agreements to mortgage foreclosures.
+As a business owner himself, Luis F. Hess understands the drive, determination, and grit that it takes to successfully start a business in the U.S. and the importance of commercial real estate and property leasing to that success.

-Call Luis F. Hess, PLLC at (281) 306-5894 for more information about our services.
+Call our Houston Texas civil litigation attorneys 281-306-5894 for more information about our services.

 Real Estate Contract and Lease Negotiations: There is no such thing as a standard real estate contract.
 Every contract needs to be based on your terms and specific requirements.
 A basic checklist should include (a) determining your needs, (b) surveying the market of available locations, (c) the finances involved in the deal, the start date, tenant improvement, rental deposits, etc., and (d) closing the deal.
 The best way to negotiate a contract is hiring an experienced real estate attorney before entering any transaction.